 - Complete the ApplyTexas application.

-- When asked to choose your major, you will choose Graduate Certificate Program.
+- When asked to select your major, you will choose "Grad Certificate – Dual Sensory Impairment".

 - Complete additional admissions requirements as outlined by the Texas Tech University Graduate School.